-The following month, on July 21, Heinrich, in SLC conferring with Sheriff Patten and chief deputy Roy Larson before dashing off to Europe, announced they had evidence indicating who killed Dexter but did not know who the murderer was because several witnesses are “withholding vital facts.”
+The following month, on July 21, Heinrich, in Salt Lake conferring with Sheriff Patten and L L Larson before dashing off to Europe, announced they had evidence indicating who killed Dexter but did not know who the murderer was because several witnesses are “withholding vital facts.”
 He told a group in Salt Lake: “We are not yet ready to suggest to the inflamed minds of the public who the murderer is but I am optimistic that our present knowledge can be converted into legal evidence which can be presented to a county grand jury.
 When we do tell who the murderer is we will be so sure of ourselves that there can be no contradiction.”

 It never happened.

-Meanwhile, Doc M’s hearing on his abortion case, postponed from March 6, was held on April 14.
+In the meantime, Doc M’s hearing on his abortion case, postponed from March 6, had been held on April 14.
 He lost, and appealed.
 The case went to the state Supreme Court, which ruled on June 7, 1930 that the state board has the right to revoke his license. (see Moormeister v.
 Dept. of Registration of State et al 76 Utah 146 147).
 At a heated hearing on August 20, Doc M argued against having his license revoked for unprofessional conduct.
-The State board of medical examiners, consisting of 5 physicians, ultimately recommends to the state board of registrations that it be revoked.
-Before Director Golding can authorize it however, Moormeister’s lawyers come to the rescue with a “temporary” restraining order.
+The State Board of Medical Examiners, consisting of 5 physicians, ultimately recommended to the State Board of Registrations that the license be revoked.
+Before Director Golding could authorize it however, Moormeister’s lawyers came to the rescue with a “temporary” restraining order.

-As the Fall approached, the Moormeister murder case appeared to be at a standstill.
+As the Fall of 1930 approached, the Moormeister murder case appeared to be at a standstill.

 On November 4, Sheriff Patten lost reelection to S. Grant Young.
-The next day, the County Board revealed that Patten was the subject of a corruption investigation over his enforcement of liquor laws.
+The next day, the County Board revealed that Patten was the subject of a corruption investigation over his enforcement of liquor laws and allegations of official “protection.”
 L L Larson was also implicated.

 The same day, November 5, Mayor John F. Bowman accused Salt Lake Police Chief Joseph E. Burbidge of corruption, going after small time operators while letting the big bootleggers continue unmolested.
 As an example, he noted Burbidge’s anti-vice squad closed the Lennox Hotel, run by a longtime former employee of Potter who went into business for himself after the two had a falling out.
 The Fairmont, however- Potter’s place– was still operating and in fact had never actually closed despite having had its license revoked.